welsonxue/WaveAnimationView/README.md

 # WaveAnimationView
+---

+##What is this?
-iOS Component for Creating A Wave Animation
+iOS Component for Creating A Wave Animation.
+It allows you to create wave animation easily, including the effect of `EaseInEaseOut` and `reverse animation` function.

+Here is an image which can show what it exactly does.

+##How to Install and use?